ejlaflure/PyBer_Analysis/README.md

 ![Fig8](https://github.com/ejlaflure/PyBer_Analysis/blob/master/Analysis/Fig8.png)

 ### Summary
 The table above shows a problematic trend that needs to be addessed.
 In urban cities, there are too many drivers for the avaliable riders in that area.
-To increase revenue along with rinder and driver statisfaction, urban drivers should be adivised to operate in suburban and rural areas nearby.
+To increase revenue along with rider and driver statisfaction, urban drivers should be adivised to operate in suburban and rural areas nearby.
 This will better distribute the drivers according to demand.

 The graph above shows that the end of Febuary is a times where more revenue is generated in all areas.
 Suburban and rurel areas are more consistent in March while urban areas are much more volitle.
-In the end of March and beginning of April, some suburban drivers sould operate in rurel areas nearby to help accomidate the higher demand at that time.
+During the end of March and beginning of April, some suburban drivers sould operate in rurel areas nearby to help accomidate the higher demand.

 ## Challenges Encountered and Overcome